 WHERE?
 Lola Jean’s Newcastle, 1-3 Market Street, Newcastle upon Tyne, NE

 WORE?
 New Look black skater mini dress, duster jacket – a vintage wardrobe haul from my Mum, shoes & handbag Mulberry, jewellery Tiffany’s & Links London.

 DRANK?
-Cocktails, lots of cocktails
+Cocktails, lots and lots of cocktails

 Pin me for later